jrvillalba1993/Constructor-Word-Guess/README.md

 The goal of this HW was to create a word guess game using Node, Javascript, and Inquirer.
 The rules are: You are assigned a random word.
 You have 10 tries to guess the world properly.
 You can only use lowercase letters that are A-Z.

+<b>Note</b>Besides images I also included a link to a Youtube video I made demonstrating the game
 This project is composed of 3 JS files: index.js, letter.js, and word.js
 I used npm install to make sure I had inquirer and had the proper modules.
 I went ahead and worked on index.js first